opnfv/kvmfornfv/docs/installationprocedure/kvm4nfv-cicd.installation.instruction.rst

 Builds are possible for the following packages-

+**kvmfornfv source code**

-**kvmfornfv source code**- The ./ci/build.sh is the main script used to trigger the Rpms (on 'centos') and Debians (on 'ubuntu') builds in this case.
+The ./ci/build.sh is the main script used to trigger the Rpms (on 'centos') and Debians (on 'ubuntu') builds in this case.

 * How to build Kernel/Qemu Rpms- To build rpm packages, build.sh script is run